Zanshinmu/llava-caption/README.md

 LLaVA Caption was designed to solve a specific problem in AI training: when using generated images, the original prompts often contain elements that aren't present in the final images.
 Manual verification and captioning is time-consuming, but inaccurate captions make for bad training data.
 This tool provides higher quality captions than BLIP, with options ranging from basic processing to near-manual quality.

 Llava Caption was built and tested on Apple Silicon.
-While cross-platform tools make it accessible to PCs, it hasn’t been tested on Linux or Windows.
+While cross-platform tools make it accessible to PCs, it hasn't been tested on Linux or Windows.

 ---